Lebanese Hezbollah

 https://crsreports.congress.gov

-Hezbollah has been linked to a series of terrorist attacks, including one in 2012 against Israeli tourists in Bulgaria and two in Argentina during the 1990s.
-Hezbollah attacks against U.S. personnel and facilities abroad include the truck bombing of the U.S. Embassy and Multinational Force barracks in Beirut in 1983 and the kidnapping of the Central Intelligence Agency chief of station in Beirut, who later died while held captive.
+Hezbollah has been linked to a series of terrorist attacks, including one in 2012 against Israeli tourists in Bulgaria, two in Argentina during the 1990s, and the 1983 truck bombing of the U.S. Embassy and Multinational Force barracks in Beirut.
 Hezbollah leaders reportedly armed and trained Shia militias that carried out attacks on U.S. forces during their 2003-2011 deployment to Iraq.
 The 2024 ATA states that Hezbollah “maintains the capability to target U.S. persons and interests in the region, worldwide, and, to a lesser extent, in the United States.”
 In 2023 congressional testimony, FBI Director Christopher Wray stated, “FBI arrests in recent years also indicate that Hizballah has tried to seed operatives, establish infrastructure, and engage in spying here domestically— raising our concern that they may be contingency planning for future operations in the United States.”
-The Treasury Department reported in 2024 that Hezbollah “members and sympathizers have long been involved in an array of large-scale criminal schemes, including sophisticated money laundering, smuggling, and trafficking networks that have involved the U.S. financial system.”
-U.S. law criminalizes support for Hezbollah and authorizes a number of secondary sanctions against non-U.S. nationals who provide it with material support or facilitate financial transactions on its behalf.
+The Department of the Treasury reported in 2024 that Hezbollah “members and sympathizers have long been involved in an array of large-scale criminal schemes, including sophisticated money laundering, smuggling, and trafficking networks that have involved the U.S. financial system.”
+U.S. law criminalizes support for Hezbollah and authorizes a number of secondary sanctions against non- U.S. nationals who provide it with material support or facilitate financial transactions on its behalf.
 A 2022 study found that 19 individuals were charged in federal courts with providing material support to Hezbollah between 1997 and 2020, with dozens more Hezbollah-affiliated individuals charged with non-terrorism-related offenses.

-Congress has passed several measures authorizing secondary sanctions against persons and entities that facilitate financial transactions for Hezbollah, including the Hizballah International Financing Prevention Act of 2015 (P.L.
-114-102), as amended by the Hizballah International Financing Prevention Amendments Act of 2018 (P.L.
-115- 272).
-In the 118th Congress, the House agreed to a resolution urging the EU to designate Hezbollah “in its entirety” as a terrorist organization (H.Res.
-599).
+Congressional measures authorizing secondary sanctions against persons and entities that facilitate financial transactions for Hezbollah include the Hizballah International Financing Prevention Act of 2015 (P.L.
+114- 102), as amended by the Hizballah International Financing Prevention Amendments Act of 2018 (P.L.
+115-272).
 State Department officials have described the LAF as “an institutional counterweight to Hezbollah,” an assessment some observers dispute.
-Successive appropriations acts have prohibited the availability of funds for the LAF if it is “controlled” by a designated terrorist organization.
-In exercising oversight of U.S. security assistance to the LAF, some Members have raised questions about the possible diversion of U.S. funds to Hezbollah.
+Successive appropriations acts have prohibited the availability of funds for the LAF if it is “controlled” by a designated terrorist organization, and some Members have raised questions about the possible diversion of U.S. funds to Hezbollah.
+Congressional attention regarding U.S. assistance for the LAF and contributions to UNIFIL may increase as the United States helps monitor the 2024 Israel-Hezbollah cease-fire.

 Clayton Thomas, Specialist in Middle Eastern Affairs Jim Zanotti, Specialist in Middle Eastern Affairs